Skip to content

 Plan ahead: Check the current opening times on our website.

-Bring the essentials: While the summer weather is often lovely, it can be changeable - it’s wise to carry hats, sunscreen, and a light waterproof layer.
+Bring the essentials: the weather here can be changeable - it’s wise to carry hats, gloves and a waterproof layer.
 Comfortable walking shoes are a must for the uneven terrain.

 Engage the kids: Prepare by exploring some kid-friendly podcasts such as Tillie's Time Tales where kids can discover the history of the Romans who once guarded the border, learn some Latin insults and meet some ancient pets as Tillie works out how to get back home.
 Let their imaginations run wild as they anticipate walking in the footsteps of Roman soldiers.